-Q: Hi Bill, I got your number from Ben Coleman at Bowens Mount Evelyn, I’ve oiled my Silver Top Ash cladding & this is what’s happened, have you seen before & any ideas what to do next?
-Ben Murray (BMC)
+Q (Ben): Hi Bill, I got your number from Ben Coleman at Bowens Mount Evelyn, I’ve oiled my Silver Top Ash cladding & this is what’s happened (the above hero image), have you seen it before & any ideas about what to do next?
+(Ben Murray, BMC)

-A: Hi Ben, I have seen similar but not often after oiling.
+A (Bill): Hi Ben, I have seen similar but not often after oiling.
 This looks like iron staining and can be quite alarming when it surfaces.
-It leaves black splotches or spotting on the wood surface.
+It leaves black splotches or spots on the wood surface.
 It is actually the reaction of wood tannins coming into contact with iron in wet conditions.
 I only ever see this after rainy periods.